EndPointCorp/end-point-blog/2009/09/14/client-side-twitter-integration.html.md

 - Could the employees use ftp or ssh to upload a single file containing details on their availability?
 - Are there other dynamic tools that we could use to track the availability of the consultant such as SMS or Twitter?

 Initially, we investigated using Google App Engine with a Python app that retrieved the availability information from an existing tool.
 To keep the budget down and try to stick with a purely static site on the server, we decided to investigate using Twitter for integration.
-I reviewed the [Twitter API](http://apiwiki.twitter.com/) and found some code snippets for integrating Twitter via JavaScript.
+I reviewed the [Twitter API](https://developer.twitter.com/) and found some code snippets for integrating Twitter via JavaScript.
 Below are snippets and explanations of the resulting code.

 First, a script that retrieves the Twitter feed is appended to the document body.
-In this case, the endpoint Twitter account is pinged to get the most recent comment (count=1), and the resulting callback 'twitterAfter' is made after the JSON feed has been retrieved.
+In this case, the endpoint Twitter account is pinged to get the most recent comment (count=1), and the resulting callback ‘twitterAfter’ is made after the JSON feed has been retrieved.

 ```javascript
 var url = 'http://twitter.com/statuses/user_timeline/endpoint.json?callback=twitterAfter&count=1';